the-unrealist/the-unrealist/_pages/about.md

 I'm a full stack software engineer at Google by day, and a hobbyist game dev by night.
 I'm not actively seeking a change in career right now, but I am always open to interesting opportunities.

 My experience at both Microsoft and Google involves developing internal tools for engineering, operations, and logistics.
-For this reason, it's natural that I've been spending a majority of my time learning how to extend the Unreal Editor and create plugins to improve developer workflows.
+I'm interested in further specializing in this field by focusing on how to extend the Unreal Editor and create plugins to improve developer workflows.

 Please send inquiries either by direct message on Twitter [@unrealist-matt](https://twitter.com/unrealist_matt) or by email at [inquiries@unrealist․org](mailto:inquiries@unrealist.org).